How Patagonia Grows Every Time It Amplifies Its Social Mission

 Patagonia Action Works, which came out of beta in February, is a digital platform that’s part social network, part recruiting tool.
 It allows everyone, from Patagonia’s customers to 720 grant organizations, to powwow around causes, solicit donations, post calendar events, and seek out volunteers.
 “This [is a] tool that helps people contribute skills,” Marcario says, “to volunteer, [attend] a city council meeting, run for office, start their own NGO.”

-In beta testing, Ventura-based Los Padres ForestWatch used Patagonia Action Works to attract 677 public comments on a proposed oil-drilling exemption, a 342% increase on the number it collected for a similar previous campaign.
-“Being able to leverage Patagonia’s base and resources just put our voice up a whole other level,” says the not-for-profit’s executive director, Jeff Kuiper.
+In beta testing, Santa Barbara-based Los Padres ForestWatch used Patagonia Action Works to attract 677 public comments on a proposed oil-drilling exemption, a 342% increase on the number it collected for a similar previous campaign.
+“Being able to leverage Patagonia’s base and resources just put our voice up a whole other level,” says the not-for-profit’s executive director, Jeff Kuyper.

 “Getting people out to events is huge,” says John Goodwin, Patagonia’s brand creative director, who is integrating Action Works into the company’s e-commerce site, so customers can buy into causes at the same time they’re buying products.
 “It’s all about human connection, not just about signing a petition.
 We don’t want this to be a clicktivism site.”